Turlough, County Mayo

-Turlough is also the name of the surrounding 241-acre townland.
-It lies along the Castlebar River (An tSiúir) just off the N5 road, and the countryside around the village is scattered with standing stones, a holy well, fulachtaí fia, and cillíní.
+Turlough is also the name of the encompassing civil parish and the surrounding 241-acre townland.
+The village lies along the Castlebar River (An tSiúir) just off the N5 road, and the countryside around the village is scattered with standing stones, a holy well, fulachtaí fia, and cillíní.

 FitzGerald family

 In the eighteenth century it was the home of a branch of the FitzGerald family, distant cousins to the Earl of Desmond.
 The most celebrated member of the family was the notably eccentric George Robert FitzGerald, nicknamed "Fighting FitzGerald".
 Having spent most of his short life gambling and duelling, he was hanged for conspiracy to murder his father's attorney in 1786.

 Facilities

 Turlough's facilities include a pub ('The Turlough Inn'), a shop, a hair salon, and a lifestyle and garden centre with a restaurant a short distance away.
 Turlough is also home to a branch of the National Museum of Ireland, the 'Museum of Country Life'.